umeshramya/jwt-http/README.md

 ```

 ## Render HTML using inbult templeting engine
-use partials like header.html and footer.html similiar to wordpress `render.addPartials`
+use partials like header.html and footer.html similiar to wordpress `app.render.addPartials`
 example below
 ```html
     {{get(header)}}